devjgm/papers/cpp_time_zone.md

 needing to special-case UTC.

-The core of the Time-Zone Library presented here is a single class named `time_zone`, which has two member functions to convert between absolute time and civil time.
+The core of the Time-Zone Library presented here is a single class named `time_zone`, which enables converting between absolute time and civil time.
 Absolute times are represented by `std::chrono::time_point` (on the `system_clock`), and civil times are represented using `civil_second` as described in the proposed Civil-Time Library ([D0205]).
-The Time-Zone Library also defines a convenience syntax for doing common conversions through a time zone.
-There are also functions to format and parse absolute times as strings.
+The Time-Zone Library also defines functions to format and parse absolute times as strings.

 ## Synopsis